-You’ve decided you want your next drive to be an electric car and have checked out our list of the best electric cars of the year....but you need something a little bigger?
+You’ve decided you want your next drive to be an electric car....but you need something a little bigger?
 Perhaps you need as even seater for the whole family to comfortably fit but you're not sure which electric cars can cater for more passengers than your average 5-seater?
 We’ve found 7 of the best 7-seat electric vehicles (EVs) so you don’t have to.

 Mercedes-Benz EQV from £681p/m inc. VAT

 This van-like EV from Mercedes-Benz is a luxurious all-electric MPV and is based on the company’s V-Class.
 With 3 model grades to choose from – Sport, Sport Premium or Sport Premium Plus – Mercedes even lets you then select the seat formation in the Sport version, between 2-2-3 or 2-3-2.
 And for Premium and Premium Plus, you get the 2-2-3 layout but can opt for a fold-out table for your middle passengers.
 Performance when out and about is good, too.
 The EQV has a range of 213 miles with an impressive 110kW DC charging capacity, which means if you can get from 10-80% charge in as little as 45 minutes on the go.

 Tesla Model X from £1132p/m inc. VAT